Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 I work with adults impacted by emotionally unsafe or controlling relationships.

-Sessions are offered in-person in Scottsdale, AZ and via Telehealth to adults located in Arizona, California, and Massachusetts.
+Sessions are offered in-person in Scottsdale, AZ and via Telehealth to adults located in Arizona, California, Massachusetts and Texas.

 Looking for in-person trauma therapy in Scottsdale?
 You can learn more here.